 Deloitte believes that urgent and immediate action is needed to reach the goals of the Paris Agreement.
 To expand our commitments, we developed two additional programmes that seek to drive responsible climate choices within and beyond our organisation.
 The two pillars of our climate strategy include:

 First, through a global, strategic service offering, we will provide an expanded suite of professional services and insights to help clients respond and adapt to the challenge of climate change across their business value chain.
 We are developing the tools, models, and insights that will empower our clients to think and act differently: from the formulation of strategy to operational decision making to disclosure reporting requirements.
 We want to help our clients contribute to a better society and give them the right tools to avoid the high risks associated with inaction.

 Second, through WorldClimate, we are committing to achieving net-zero emissions by 2030, “operating green,” and extending our impact beyond Deloitte.
 Through WorldClimate, we will focus on four elements:

-WorldClass initiatives include the development of a scholarship program in Mexico in under-served areas to help teenagers earn a college education; a program in the UK to help bridge the digital skills gap in collaboration with Ada; and the RightStep initiative in the US to help students overcome the obstacles they face on their path to college readiness.
+WorldClass initiatives include the development of a scholarship programme in Mexico in under-served areas to help teenagers earn a college education; a programme in the UK to help bridge the digital skills gap in collaboration with Ada; and the RightStep initiative in the US to help students overcome the obstacles they face on their path to college readiness.